LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 ~~~
 {: .bash}

-Like `829-0.txt` before, the whole dataset cascades by and can't really make any
+Like `829-0.txt` before, the whole dataset cascades by and we can't really make any
 sense of that amount of text.
 To cancel this on-going con`cat`enation, or indeed any
 process in the Unix shell, press <kbd>Ctrl</kbd>+<kbd>C</kbd>.